 Over the 14.6 miles, you’ll gain 3,166 feet of elevation.

-To begin, stop at the trail register at the beginning under the shelter.
-It is important to leave your name, the number in your party, and destination, and the number of days you expect your hike to take.
-That way, if you get lost, rescue workers would have a general idea of where to start looking!
+To begin the climb up Mount Marcy, you should first stop at the trail register at the trailhead, under the shelter.
+It is important to leave your name, the number of hikers in your party, the destination, and the number of days you expect your hike to take.

 When you reach Marcy Dam 2.2 miles into the hike, stop and take in the views of some of the surrounding peaks including Mount Colden, Avalanche Mountain, and Wright Peak.